 The FTC, along with law enforcement officials and charity regulators from 70 offices in every state, the District of Columbia, American Samoa, Guam, and Puerto Rico, announced more than 100 actions and a consumer education initiative in "Operation Donate with Honor," a crackdown on fraudulent charities that con consumers by falsely promising their donations will help veterans and servicemembers.
-NAAG Charities Committee Co-Chairs, Connecticut Attorney General George Jepson and Nebraska Attorney General Doug Peterson, participated in "Operation Donate with Honor," the nationwide crackdown on fraudulent charities that con consumers by falsely promising their donations will help veterans and servicemembers.
+NAAG Charities Committee Co-Chairs, Connecticut Attorney General George Jepson and Nebraska Attorney General Doug Peterson, participated in "Operation Donate with Honor," the nationwide crackdown on fraudulent charities that con consumers by falsely promising their donate with Honor, and Nebraska Attorney General Doug Peterson, participated in "Operation Donate with Honor," the nationwide crackdown on fraudulent charities that con consumers by falsely promising their donations will help veterans and servicemembers.